-Raw material cost stood at ₹ 20,729 Lakhs compared to ₹ 20,330 Lakhs in PY, an increase of 11.57% against net Revenue of increase by 12.11%, on account of better negotiations.
-There were no Inventory losses due to efficient Inventory Management and Price correction forecast by your Company.
+Raw material cost stood at ₹20,330 Lakhs compared to ₹21,811 Lakhs in PY, an decrease of 6.79%, mainly due to decrease in prices of principal inputs related to crude oil prices, however there were no Inventory losses due to efficient Inventory Management and Price correction forecast by your Company.

-Finance cost was higher at ₹ 1,413 Lakhs due to post commissioning interest cost against Long Term Loan and Short Term Working Capital Loan availed from Banks & Institutions for Upgradation, modernisation and Added Capacity of Nitro Chlorobenzene Plants which were commissioned during the year under review.
+Finance cost was higher at ₹1,272 Lakhs due to post commissioning interest cost against Long Term Loan and Short Term Working Capital Loan availed from Banks & Institutions for Upgradation, modernisation and added capacity of Nitro Chlorobenzene Plants which were commissioned during the year under review.

-Depreciation and Amortisation Expenses increased to ₹ 1,389 Lakhs from ₹ 1,093 Lakhs (Y-o-Y) due to post commissioning Depreciation expense of Added capacity of Nitro Chlorobenzene Production Plants which was commissioned during the year.
+Depreciation and Amortisation Expenses increased to ₹1,093 Lakhs from ₹1,055 Lakhs (YOY) due to post commissioning Depreciation expense of added capacity of Nitro Chlorobenzene Production Plants which was commissioned during the year.

-Employee Benefit Expenses increased to ₹ 284 Lakhs from ₹ 214 Lakhs (YOY) due escalation in annual remuneration and induction of new employees for Forward Integration Products & Added Capacity of Nitro Chlorobenzene Production Plants which were commissioned during previous year.
+Employee Benefit Expenses increased to ₹214 Lakhs from ₹168 Lakhs (YOY) due to escalation in annual remuneration and induction of new employees for Forward Integration Products & Added Capacity of Nitro Chlorobenzene Production Plants which were commissioned during previous year.